KosmasDev/dbt-task-jaffle-shop/README.md

     );
 ```

-The same process should be repeated for all six tables included in this project.
-Please, find below the URIs of the tables you will need to copy into your database.
+The same process must be applied to all six tables involved in this project.
+Below are the URIs for each table that you will need to load into your raw schema.

 | table name        | S3 URI                                                           | Direct Download Link                                                                                     | Schema                                                                                                    |
 |-------------------|------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|